GamesRelated Interview: Tom Kalinske

 Were there other console ideas being worked on at the same time?

-So I’m glad we went after an older audience, developed the first rating system, helped form the Industry Association and the E3 show and passed Nintendo in share of market for a period of time which opened up the business to others.
+So I’m glad we went after an older audience, developed the first rating system, helped form the Industry Association and the E3 show, and passed Nintendo in the share of the market for a period that opened up the business to others.

-I’ve always felt that Sega could have been so much more; felt that if they had agreed to my plan to develop the next hardware platform with Sony, where Sega and Sony each shared the inevitable loss on the HW sales but mutually benefited from their own software sales on the combined platform that the company would have been much better off.
-While we did two different Sonic TV shows in the US, I also felt they could have done more in using Sonic and other characters for entertainment, movies, DVD’s and in using video game technology to improve education.
-I Guess I’m satisfied with what I helped to do – helped change the industry – but wish the impact was longer lasting for Sega.
+I’ve always felt that Sega could have been so much more; felt that if they had agreed to my plan to develop the next hardware platform with Sony, where Sega and Sony each shared the inevitable loss on the HW sales but mutually benefited from their software sales on the combined platform that the company would have been much better off.
+While we did two different Sonic TV shows in the US, I also felt they could have done more by using Sonic and other characters for entertainment, movies, and DVDs, and by using video game technology to improve education.
+I guess I’m satisfied with what I helped to do – helped change the industry – but wish the impact was longer lasting for Sega.

-Yes, a great many; Paul Rioux, COO, another ex- Mattel guy, Al Nilsen, Director of marketing another ex – Mattel guy, Joe Miller, VP of R&D, Shinobu Toyota, Executive VP and my right arm and the deflector of Sega of Japan questions.
-In addition there was Madeline Canapa Schroeder, Director of Marketing and mother of Sonic, Diane Fornasier, Director of Marketing, Ellen Beth Van Buskirk, Director of Communications and Public Relatios, Rich Burns VP of Sales,…and too many others to mention.
+Yes, a great many; Paul Rioux, COO, another ex-Mattel guy, Al Nilsen, Director of marketing another ex – Mattel guy, Joe Miller, VP of R&D, Shinobu Toyota, Executive VP, and my right arm and the deflector of Sega of Japan questions.
+In addition, there was Madeline Canapa Schroeder, Director of Marketing and mother of Sonic, Diane Fornasier, Director of Marketing, Ellen Beth Van Buskirk, Director of Communications and Public Relations, Rich Burns VP of Sales,…and too many others to mention.

 What made you decide to leave Sega?